Stability of non-proper functions

 } Hence, $\D \norm{D^1h(z)}$ is greater than $\D \frac{\left|z-x_{g}\right|}{\sqrt{n}}-\norm{g-h}_{1,U}$.
 Since the point $x_{h}$ is a critical point of $h$, $D^1h(x_{h})$ is equal to $0$, in particular $\D \frac{\left|x_{h}-x_{g}\right|}{\sqrt{n}}-\norm{g-h}_{1,U}$ is less than $0$.
 We thus obtain the inequality $\left|x_{h} - x_{g}\right| < \sqrt{n}\norm{g-h}_{1,U}$.
 The estimate of the norm $\left|y_g-y_h\right|$ can be obtained as follows: {\allowdisplaybreaks

 } \end{proof}

 {\bf Acknowledgments.} The author would like to express his gratitude to Takashi Nishimura and Shunsuke Ichiki for helpful discussions throughout the course of this work.
+The author would also like to thank Maria Michalska for informing the author of the notion of bifurcation values and relevant references.
 The author was supported by JSPS KAKENHI (Grant Number 17K14194).